airbytehq/terraform-provider-airbyte/docs/resources/source_mysql.md

 Optional:

-- `initial_load_timeout_hours` (Number) The amount of time an initial load is allowed to continue for before catching up on CDC logs.
-Default: 8
 - `initial_waiting_seconds` (Number) The amount of time the connector will wait when it launches to determine if there is new data to sync or not.
 Defaults to 300 seconds.
 Valid range: 120 seconds to 1200 seconds.
 Read about <a href="https://docs.airbyte.com/integrations/sources/mysql/#change-data-capture-cdc">initial waiting time</a>.
 Default: 300
 - `invalid_cdc_cursor_position_behavior` (String) Determines whether Airbyte should fail or re-sync data in case of an stale/invalid cursor value into the WAL.
 If 'Fail sync' is chosen, a user will have to manually reset the connection before being able to continue syncing data.
 If 'Re-sync data' is chosen, Airbyte will automatically trigger a refresh but could lead to higher cloud costs and data loss. must be one of ["Fail sync", "Re-sync data"]; Default: "Fail sync"
 - `server_time_zone` (String) Enter the configured MySQL server timezone.
 This should only be done if the configured timezone in your MySQL instance does not conform to IANNA standard.